Andrej Babiš: Cooperation with StB

 In March 2015, Babiš condemned Russia's annexation of Crimea.
 In October 2015, Anne Applebaum, a Pulitzer Prize-winning journalist specialising in Russian and Eastern European affairs, listed Babiš among several Eastern European leaders she considered to be agents of influence for Putin's Russia.
-Writing in The Washington Post, she suggested that old labels from Soviet Communist days, such as "useful idiots" and "fellow travellers", were no longer adequate to describe Babis and the other figures she had named.
+Writing in The Washington Post, she suggested that old labels from Soviet Communist days, such as "useful idiots" and "fellow travellers", were no longer adequate to describe Babiš and the other figures she had named.
 To illustrate her point, she listed several quotes from each leader that sounded very similar to each other and to the arguments broadcast at the same time by official Russian news sources.

 Babiš responded to Applebaum with a letter to The Washington Post stating that he had no friends in Russia and was an American ally.
 US journalist Gabriel Meyr challenged those claims by citing three examples of actions Babiš has taken that have furthered Russian policy goals, such as a Czech government loan guarantee to a Russian company with a record of defaults, owned by a close friend of Russian president Vladimir Putin.
 The final example was that Babiš had disclosed in 2007 that Agrofert was negotiating to purchase gas from the Czech subsidiary of Gazprom instead of its German supplier.

 In February 2016, on the day commemorating the 1948 Czechoslovak coup d'état by the Communist Party of Czechoslovakia, hundreds of protesters opposed to Babiš gathered in Wenceslas Square to protest that Babiš was advancing an agenda that would infringe Czech freedoms, described by leaders of the protest as a quiet revolution, happening in gradual steps.